4 days left

 Required Skill/Ability 3:

 Demonstrated knowledge of oncology language and federal regulations involving human subjects.
 Proven ability to work successfully within a team environment and as an individual contributor.
-Demonstrated flexibility to adjust work schedule to allow for team priorities to be met.
+Ability to be flexible and adjust work schedule as needed to allow for team priorities to be met.

 Required Skill/Ability 4: